-Local brewery sells IPA about mental health awareness
+Shawnee brewery selling beer to raise awareness about mental health

 Merandino said this IPA project is happening within the micro brewery community across the country to bring awareness to mental illness.

 This recipe for the IPA comes from Eagle Park Brewing in Milwaukee, Wisconsin.
-They created the recipe with hops that breweries around the nation could easily make.
-What is cool is that because of the geographic areas, this IPA is going to taste different in a sense wherever it's made.
+They created the recipe with hopes that breweries around the nation could easily make it.
+Because of the different geographic areas, the IPA is going to taste different depending on where it's made.

 The brewery will start selling the IPA on Sunday.